Peaceful Resting Place

-An entombment in a mausoleum refers to a building built to house the remains of one or more deceased person(s) after they have passed.
+Entombment in a mausoleum refers to a building built to house the remains of one or more deceased person(s) after they have passed.
 It is considered an alternative form of traditional underground burial where the body is stored in a mausoleum in a defined space instead of underground.

 Mausoleums are considered to be cleaner and dryer options and appeal to people who do not want to be cremated or are apprehensive about being buried underground.
-Mausoleums are quite common and many cemeteries provide single, companion or family configurations.
+Mausoleums are quite common and many cemeteries provide single, companion, or family configurations.